Getting started with a new project can be a daunting task.

 Not knowing what's "enough" can lead to living too much for the future and not enjoying life in the present.
 Or worse, comparing your situation to someone else's (which never ends well).

-This means, to push past any feelings of doubt or indecision about your savings rate, you have to strip away any comparisons.
+To push past any feelings of doubt or indecision about your savings rate, you have to strip away any comparisons.
 And first — focus solely on what you want.
 And what's possible for your specific situation.

-That said, from a purely quantitative standpoint, it makes sense to try to save anywhere between 10-20 percent of your income each month.
+From a purely quantitative standpoint, it makes sense to try to save anywhere between 10-20 percent of your income each month.

 And if you're doing that, there's no need to put additional pressure on yourself or restrict your lifestyle to where it becomes unenjoyable — just to save more.

-Now, if you’re starting from scratch — going with a smaller figure, say 5% of your monthly income, is an excellent place to begin.
+If you're starting from scratch — going with a smaller figure, say 5% of your monthly income, is an excellent place to begin.
 And will likely feel more doable.

 So don't worry if you're not in a position to hit that 20 percent goal just yet.